RIKEN-RCCS/kmr/README.md

 Care should be taken in the Cray environment to use KMR Python API.
 KMR needs to be built with the same MPI library as the Python-MPI binding (mpi4py).
-But, the default environment is not the one used to build the Python-MPI binding (for example, at sites kudpc.kyoto-u.ac.jp).
+But, the default environment is not the one used to build the Python-MPI binding (for example, at the sites like kudpc.kyoto-u.ac.jp).
 It needs to switch the compiler and the MPI library appropriately before running the configure script.